Bergman Complexes of Lattice Path Matroids: Combinatorial structure

-\begin{remark} Notice that if there is no $i$ with $a_{i-1}=a_i$, then every term of the above join is a simplex, and thus $P(\omega,J)$ is a simplex, in agreement with the condition found in Theorem \ref{maintheo1}. \end{remark}
+\begin{remark} Notice that if there are no two vertically aligned bays $(a_{i-1},b_{i-1}),(a_i,b_i)$ that do not form a land neck($a_{i-1}=a_i, b_i-b_{i-1}>1$), then every term of the above join is a simplex, and thus $P(\omega,J)$ is a simplex, in agreement with the condition found in Theorem \ref{maintheo1}. \end{remark}

 \begin{proof} Since the vertex set of $P(\omega,J)$ is precisely $\gamma(\omega\cup J)$, it is enough to prove isomorphism of face posets.

 Given a set $X$ and distinct elements $y_1,y_2\not\in X$, write $B_X$ for the poset of all subsets of $X$, $C_{X,y_1,y_2}$ for the poset of all subsets $Y\subseteq X\cup\{y_1,y_2\}$ such that $\{y_1,y_2\}\subseteq Y$ if and only if $X\subseteq Y$.
 Then $B_X\simeq \widehat{\FF}(\Delta_{X})$ and $C_{X,y_1,y_2}\simeq \widehat{\FF}(\lozenge_X)$ and the face poset of $P(\omega,J)$ is isomorphic to